dobtco/wintersmith-knowledge-base/contents/articles/screendoor/projects/writing_your_project_page.md

 ### Uploading attachments

 If your respondents need additional documentation to complete your form, you can upload files as attachments to your form.
 At the bottom of the &ldquo;About this project&rdquo; page, upload a file within the &ldquo;Attachments&rdquo; section.
-To upload more than one attachment, click the &ldquo;Add an attachment&rdquo; link.
+To upload more than one attachment, press the &ldquo;Upload new attachment&rdquo; button.

 ### Highlighting important information